DeeNaxic/mintos-extension/readme.md

 ### Limitations

 As this is a Chrome extension, it only runs in a Chrome Browser, and there is no plans to create a similar product for other browsers.
 For the same reason, this will not work on a mobile phone, so when viewing Mintos elsewhere, it will just look normal.
-At the moment, the extension is only supported in the following languages: English, Polish and German.
+At the moment, the extension is only supported in the following languages: English, Polish, German and Czechish.
 If you use Mintos in another language, the extension won't do anything.
-If you are able to help translate a few things into Latvian, Russian, Czechish or Spanish, please reach out to us!
+If you are able to help translate a few things into Latvian, Russian, Spanish, please reach out to us!

 <br>